 How to make bug bite wipes

-Little ramekin sized plastic container or ziplock bag (I got a pack of them at the Dollar Tree)
+Little ramekin sized plastic container or ziplock bag (I got a pack of the ramekins at the Dollar Tree.)

 5-6 cotton rounds